Sex and the Menopause

 A 2015 study in the Journal of Sexual Medicine found that postmenopausal women, on average, experienced a greater rate of sexual dysfunction than their premenopausal peers.

-This is because menopause can trigger a variety of sexual side effects such as these that are experienced by many women:
+This is because menopause can trigger a variety of sexual side effects.
+These are most commonly experienced by many women:

 1. Reduced desire